 Dietary glucose is found aplenty in starch.
 Amalyses are the enzymes that degrade starch for assisting metabolism.
-There are different sources of glucose like lactose, fructose made from fruits, glucose made from milk named galactose disaccharide to quote a few.
+Glucose has many sources such as lactose (from milk), fructose (from fruits), and sucrose (from table sugar).
 Active membrane transport systems aid the absorption of fructose, glucose, and fructose which are known by the name monosaccharide species.
 Monosaccharide components are formed by the division of disaccharides by special intestinal glucosidases.
 Glucose types like maltose are hydrolyzed by isomaltase with less ability to get desired results.
-Intolerance for lactose originates from the absence of lactase among certain adults that would result in the formation of milk sugar deposits with after effects like dehydration.
+Intolerance for lactose is caused by lactase deficiency – an enzyme which is needed to break down the lactose in milk and other dairy products.

-Once the intestinal mucosal cell of the small intestine has transported the monosaccharides into the blood circulatory system, they could pass directly into the liver, where fructose and galactose are converted into glucose.
-The principal role of the liver is to act as a blood glucose.
-Excess glucose will be stored as glycogen mainly in liver and muscle cells or in the form of metabolized fat in adipocytes.
-Only glycogen, but not fats, could later be metabolized when food intake is restricted to maintain an adequate level of glucose in the blood stream.
-Fat, however, could be used for the oxidative regeneration of ATP and reductive power (NADH).
+The small intestine contains intestinal mucosal cells that transport the monosaccharides into the circulatory system, where they move on into the liver.
+Here, the galactose and fructose are converted into glucose.
+The liver’s primary role is to regulate the levels of glucose in the blood, or in other words, act as a blood “glucostat”.
+Glucose molecules produced in excess are stored primarily in the liver and muscle cells as glycogen.
+It is also stored in the form of metabolized fat in adipocytes.
+Instead of fat, only glycogen would be used to maintain an adequate level of glucose in the bloodstream when food intake is restricted.
+Fat can be used for the oxidative regeneration of ATP and reductive power (NADH).

 To know more about carbohydrate metabolism, please visit BYJU’s.